Core Course Requirements

 Comparative Literature majors are advised to map out their intended course of study using the Major Progress Form.

-All courses must be passed with a grade of mid-C or better.
+All courses must be taken for a letter grade and passed with a grade of mid-C or better.
+Online courses cannot be used to satisfy COLT major requirements.

 - Two lower-division COLT electives